 Another way of crushing your credit card debt is by way of consolidating them into an unsecured personal loan.
 A personal loan with a lower interest rate of course.
 This is known as a consolidation loan and may have a tenor of up to 7 years.

 This will help you save money on interest payments and enable you to clear your credit card debts earlier.
-Knocking out silly credit card debt is paramount to achieve a debt-free retirement lifestyle.
+Knocking out silly credit card debt is paramount to achieving a debt-free retirement retirement.

 2. Track Your Spending